RudoiDmytro/Github_Kanban/README.md

     Open your browser and navigate to `http://localhost:3000`. (or the port specified on your console)

+# Environment Variables and API Authentication

+This application interacts with the GitHub API to fetch issue data and repository statistics.
+To enhance security and potentially increase the API rate limit, the following header has been added to the GitHub API requests:

+Authorization: Bearer ${import.meta.env.VITE_BEARER}

+'X-GitHub-Api-Version': '2022-11-28'

+An API token is used for authenticating with the Github API.
+If you want to use it, make sure you set your API token in the `.env` file with the following:

+VITE_BEARER=YOUR_API_TOKEN_HERE

+### Removing Headers (Optional)

+While these headers are included for enhanced security and to avoid rate limiting, you have the option to remove them if you prefer.
+Here's how:

+1.  **Locate the Axios Requests:** Find the code in `useIssues.ts` where the Axios requests are made to the GitHub API.
+2.  **Remove or Comment Out Headers:** You can either completely remove the `headers` object or comment it out.
+3.  **Test Your Application:** After removing or commenting out the headers, thoroughly test your application to ensure it's still functioning correctly and that you're not encountering rate limit issues.

 ## Running Tests

 1.  **Ensure the app is running** `npm run dev`.